AnthonySteele/anthonysteele.github.io/TypeSystems.md

 ### Lists

 Consider an everyday `List<Order>`.
-This inherits from  `IList<Order>, ICollection<Order>, IEnumerable<Order>, IReadOnlyList<Order>, IReadOnlyCollection<Order>`, and the non-generic versions: `IList, ICollection, IEnumerable`.
+This inherits from  `IList<Order>, ICollection<Order>, IReadOnlyList<Order>, IReadOnlyCollection<Order>`, IEnumerable<Order>, and the non-generic versions: `IList, ICollection, IEnumerable`.

-Another option is an array of `Order`, which inherits from `System.Array` and from the generic and non-generic `IList, ICollection, IEnumerable`.
+Another option is an array of `Order`, which is similar but not identical.
+That it inherits from `System.Array` and from the generic and non-generic `IList, ICollection, IEnumerable`.
 And has [odd covariance rules](http://stackoverflow.com/q/4317459/5599).

-If there were no legacy concerns, we would eliminate the non-generic versions of these types and interfaces: in the rare case that you want a list of objects, you can still type `List<object>`.
-Then remove a few of the other interfaces.
-And get rid of arrays, or if they are still needed for interop with system code, move them to a P/Invoke ghetto an not use them for anything else.
+If there were no legacy concerns, we would eliminate unnecessary duplication: the non-generic versions of these types and interfaces can go.
+In the rare case that you want a list of objects, you can still type `List<object>`.

+I would also get rid of arrays, or if they are still needed for interop with system code, move them to a P/Invoke ghetto and not allow them to be used for anything else.

 ## funcs and delegates